 HOW IMPORTANT IS PUBLICITY - IN ANY SHAPE - TO AN ARTIST'S CAREER?

 When releasing music it can often feel as though you have a huge puzzle in front of you.
 Every piece of the puzzle needs to connect together perfectly and with each newly completed section comes a direct link into your audience who will engage with your release.
 Publicity is the megaphone to an artist's release; it gives your music a voice and allows the audience a window into your world!

 Before engaging with a publicist, here are a few things we’d recommend considering:

 Know your team and take the time to find the right publicist for your release.
-Some publicists specialise in certain genres so always ensure you’re connecting with a team that know your audience, can help you reach more people and are as passionate about your release as you are.
+Some publicists specialise in certain genres so always ensure you’re connecting with a team that knows your audience, can help you reach more people, and are as passionate about your release as you are.

 Ensure every piece of the puzzle is in place.
-Create a timeline for your release working backwards from the release date.
-Include a content calendar, delivery deadlines (aggregator, community radio, press assets etc.), asset checklist, tour dates etc. A great publicity plan requires the artist to know exactly what they want and work with the right publicist who will help strategize the perfect plan to achieve results!
+Create a timeline for your release working backward from the release date.
+Include a content calendar, delivery deadlines (aggregator, community radio, press assets, etc), asset checklist, tour dates, etc. A great publicity plan requires the artist to know exactly what they want and work with the right publicist who will help strategize the perfect plan to achieve results!

 It’s important to us to always meet with an artist after we’ve listened to the music and we still remember our first little ‘tea date’ with Eleanor. we clicked right away and just knew we had to work together!
 Definitely watch this space and follow this incredible talent across her socials to see her story unfold.